MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/npm.md

 Use this task to install and publish npm packages.

 > [!NOTE]
-> The [npm Authenticate](npm-authenticate.md) task is the new recommended way to authenticate with Azure Artifacts and other NuGet repositories.
+> The [npm Authenticate](npm-authenticate.md) task is the recommended way to authenticate with Azure Artifacts.
 This task no longer takes new features and only critical bugs are addressed.

 ::: moniker range="<= tfs-2018"